Dobby233Liu/ps_xmplay/README.md

 Extremely duct-tapey PSF driver and maker kit for SpongeBob SquarePants: SuperSponge.
 Possibly applible to other games using the Jason Page XMPlay library.

+> [!NOTE]
+> The following documentation is a best-effort attempt to describe my process.
+> It has been 3 days I forgot how I set this up in the first place

 ## Prerequisites

 Software: